-In December 1992, the Commission on Colleges of the Southern Association of Colleges and Schools granted accreditation to Sullivan's baccalaureate program, giving it the same baccalaureate accreditations as enjoyed by major colleges and universities in the eleven-state southern region.
+In December 1992, the Southern Association of Colleges and Schools Commission on Colleges granted accreditation to Sullivan's baccalaureate program, giving it the same baccalaureate accreditations as enjoyed by major colleges and universities in the eleven-state southern region.
 In 1994, that level of collegiate accreditation was extended through the year 2006.
 Then in January 2006, accreditation was extended through 2016.